St. Martin of Tours Catholic Church: History

 The parish of St. Martin of Tours in Los Angeles was founded in 1946.
 The land acquired for the construction of the church was formerly an orchard on the estate of actor Gary Cooper.
 Ground was broken for the construction of the church on February 9, 1947, and the cost of the church was estimated at $150,000 with an additional $25,000 for furnishings.
 The church was dedicated in November 1947.

 The parish has been served by two pastors for most of its existence.
-Father Augustine C. Murray was the first pastor, serving in that capacity for 28 years from 1946-1974.
-Lawrence Monsignor O'Leary later served as pastor for 24 years from 1979-2003.
+Father Augustine C. Murray was the first pastor, serving in that capacity for 28 years from 1946 to 1974.
+Lawrence Monsignor O'Leary later served as pastor for 24 years from 1979 to 2003.

 In March 1949, the church was damaged in a fire set by an arsonist described by the Los Angeles Times as a "wild-eyed" and "crazed 25-year-old UCLA art student".
 After setting the church on fire in the early morning hours, the arsonist, dressed in a well-cut flannel suit, stood in the middle of the church parking lot screaming, "The church is afire.
 Let her burn.
 Let her burn."
 When the pastor and staff tried to extinguish the fire, the arsonist tried to block their passage, struck a staff member in the face, and threw a statue at the fire.
 The fire caused $5,000 in damages, and the following day, Father Murray said Mass in the church and urged forgiveness for the young man who had set the fire: "Let us pray for the poor boy who didn't know what he was doing.
 Let us pray that Almighty God may give him back his health."

 In 1983, the parish built a parish center that is used for education, social functions, meetings and entertainment.
 The church was renovated in 1989.

 Effective July 1, 2021, Fr.
 Paul Fitzpatrick was named pastor of St. Martin of Tours.